 Combine the flour, spices, baking soda, and sea salt together and set aside.

-Grab about 2 tbsp of cookie dough and roll into a ball in your hands, then roll around in granulated sugar.
+Grab about 2 tablespoons of cookie dough for a large cookie or 1 heaping tablespoon for a more regular sized one.
+Then roll into a ball in your hands and roll around in granulated sugar.
 Slightly press the cookie balls onto a baking sheet lined with parchment paper leaving a good amount of space between each cookie because they'll double in size.